 An alternate assessment is required for any districtwide assessment of student achievement.
-The district does not administer a The district does not administer a districtwide assessment of student achievement.
+The district does not administer a districtwide assessment of student achievement.
 The district administers the following districtwide assessment(s) of student achievement: Districtwide Assessment Corresponding Alternate Assessment

 Part II: Policies and Procedures for Students with Disabilities